jgstew/fauxmo-automation/README.md

     from wakeonlan import wol
     wol.send_magic_packet('ff.ff.ff.ff.ff.ff')
 ```
-Note: the 'ff.ff.ff.ff.ff.ff' should be changed to the TV's actual MAC address, also, the TV has both a WiFi MAC & a LAN MAC.
+Note: the `ff.ff.ff.ff.ff.ff` should be changed to the TV's actual MAC address, also, the TV has both a WiFi MAC & a LAN MAC.
 WoL packets should be sent to both at the same time.

 ## Visio Soundbar